 Tennessee requires all public schools to provide annual, age-appropriate firearm safety instruction

-The lessons will be taught by the Campbell County Sheriff’s Department Firearm Safety Team and School Resource Officers.
+The lessons are taught by the Campbell County Sheriff’s Department Firearm Safety Team and School Resource Officers.
 (IMAGE COURTESY OF THE STATE OF TENNESSEE)

-JACKSBORO, TN (SPECIAL TO WLAF)- Campbell County Schools observe “Firearm Safety Week” Monday, November 17 through Friday, November 21.
+JACKSBORO, TN (SPECIAL TO WLAF)- Campbell County Schools observes “Firearm Safety Week” all this week, Monday, November 17 through Friday, November 21.

-Campbell County Schools will observe Firearm Safety Week November 17-21 for all students in grades K-12.
+Campbell County Schools is observing Firearm Safety Week November 17-21 for all students in grades K-12.
 This initiative follows Tennessee Code §49-6-1016, a new state law requiring all public schools to provide annual, age-appropriate firearm safety instruction.

-The lessons will be taught by the Campbell County Sheriff’s Department Firearm Safety Team and School Resource Officers.
+The lessons are taught by the Campbell County Sheriff’s Department Firearm Safety Team and School Resource Officers.
 There is State Approved Curriculum provided by the Tennessee Wildlife Resource Agency (TWRA).

 • Safe storage of firearms